 Every M&A transaction faces unique challenges, depending on the nature of the transaction itself, participants involved and where they are located, budget, or who has access to what documentation to name just a few.
 And just as every deal is different, there is a marketplace full of virtual data room providers claiming to make the process easier.

-In this post we will guide you through the key areas that should be considered during the process for finding a virtual data room for M&A.
+In this post, we will guide you through the key areas that should be considered during the process of finding a virtual data room for M&A.

 - Who will be uploading documentation to the servers?
 If it’s the vendor then this could affect what you’ll pay

 There can be many different elements to a virtual data room so to accurately compare vendors, it’s important to compare what will actually be included when reviewing quotations.

 'Online Security' has been in the news recently, with numerous tales of hacks and breaches affecting companies of all sizes.
 When comparing virtual data room providers, security can come in many forms and it’s important to consider each element of security to ensure you have sufficient control over your documentation:

 - Outside access: How secure are your documents from the outside world?
 How secure is the login process?
 Is the system updated frequently to guard against external attacks?

 - Document control: Can you control who has access to each document in your virtual data room?
 Can you keep specific documentation hidden from all but specific users?